usfcs-scholars/start2019/dining.md

 </caption>
 </figure>

+## Welcome Reception

+We will provide coffee, tea, and breakfast pastries for the welcome reception on Monday for all participants.
+Breakfast will not be provided for the rest of the week.

+## Lunch and Dinner

-While we do not have funding to provide food during the head start program, students will be use the [on-campus dining halls](https://www.usfca.edu/student-life/campus-experience/dining-campus) for lunch and dinner.
+While we do not have funding to provide lunch or dinner during the head start program, students will be use the [on-campus dining halls](https://www.usfca.edu/student-life/campus-experience/dining-campus).
 Visit the [Bon Appétit website](https://www.usfca.edu/student-life/campus-experience/dining-campus) for menus and locations.

 Students with [flexi meal plans](https://myusf.usfca.edu/housing/meal-plans) will be able to use them during the head start week.
 Otherwise, students are encouraged to use [dons dollars](https://www.usfca.edu/one-card/students/don-dollars) to purchase meals on campus.